-IDEA shall provide training for all new and existing employees on awareness of issues regarding child abuse and reporting, sexual abuse prevention, sex trafficking, bullying and David's Law, and other maltreatment of children, including prevention techniques for and recognition of sexual abuse, sex trafficking, and all other maltreatment of children.
+IPS shall provide training for all new and existing employees on awareness of issues regarding sexual abuse and other maltreatment of children, including prevention techniques for and recognition of sexual abuse and all other maltreatment of children.

-6.11 Computer Technician Reports of Child Pornography
+6.12 Computer Technician Reports of Child Pornography

-Any computer technician employed by IDEA who, in the course and scope of employment or business with IDEA, views an image on a computer that is or appears to be child pornography must immediately report the discovery to a local or state law enforcement agency or the Cyber Tip-line at the National Center for Missing and Exploited Children and the Human Resources department.
-The report must include the name and address of the owner or person claiming the right to possession of the computer, if known, and as permitted by federal law.
+Any computer technician employed by IPS who, in the course and scope of employment or business with IPS, views an image on a computer that is or appears to be child pornography must immediately report the discovery to a local or state law enforcement agency or the Cyber Tip-line at the National Center for Missing and Exploited Children.
+The report must include the name and address of the owner or person claiming a right to possession of the computer, if known, and as permitted by federal law.